Tohfa: Soundtrack

 All songs are composed by Bappi Lahiri and lyrics are penned by Indeevar.

 The song "Ek Aankh Maroon To" was renamed as "Bhankas" from the movie, Baaghi 3.
 The singers are sung by Dev Negi, Bappi Lahiri and Jonita Gandhi.
 The music is composed by Tanishk Bagchi.

 Marketing and reception

 Producer D. Rama Naidu employed huge billboards and cut outs for film's publicity before its release and managed to create considerable public interest.
-Upon its release, Tohfa was immediately noticed for its item number "Pyar Ka Tohfa Tera" picturised on Jaya Prada and "Ek Ankh Marun To", picturised on Sridevi sung by Asha Bhonsle, both of which became chartbusters.
+Upon its release, Tohfa was immediately noticed for its item number "Pyar Ka Tohfa Tera" picturised on Jaya Prada and "Ek Ankh Marun To" with “Gori Tere Ang Ang Mein”, picturised on Sridevi sung by Asha Bhonsle, which became chartbusters.